-Unearned reinsurance premiums are those proportions of reinsurance premiums in a year that relate to periods of risk after the reporting date.
 Unearned reinsurance premiums are deferred over the term of the underlying direct insurance policies for risks-attaching contracts and over the term of the reinsurance contract for losses-occurring contracts.

 g.
 Provisions

 Provisions are recognised when the Syndicate has a present obligation as a result of a past event when it becomes probable that an outflow of resources embodying economic benefits will be required to settle the obligation, which can be reliably estimated.